willgdjones/pydantic-ai/docs/index.md

 --8<-- "docs/.partials/index-header.html"

-When I first found FastAPI, I got it immediately.
-I was excited to find something so innovative and ergonomic built on Pydantic.

-Virtually every Agent Framework and LLM library in Python uses Pydantic, but when we began to use LLMs in [Pydantic Logfire](https://pydantic.dev/logfire), I couldn't find anything that gave me the same feeling.

 PydanticAI is a Python Agent Framework designed to make it less painful to build production grade applications with Generative AI.

+FastAPI revolutionized web development by offering an innovative and ergonomic design, built on the foundation of [Pydantic](https://docs.pydantic.dev).

+Similarly, virtually every agent framework and LLM library in Python uses Pydantic, yet when we began to use LLMs in [Pydantic Logfire](https://pydantic.dev/logfire), we couldn't find anything that gave us the same feeling.

+We built PydanticAI with one simple aim: to bring that FastAPI feeling to GenAI app development.

 ## Why use PydanticAI